All books discounted

 This

-elementary-level grammar and reader of Anglo-Saxon (also called Old
+grammar and reader of Anglo-Saxon (also called

-English, spoken from A.D.
-500-1100) is a digital reprinting of a
+Old English, spoken from A.D.
+500-1100) is a

-hard-to-find 1877 publication.
-Included in this grammar are extensive
+publication.
+Included in this grammar are

-verb conjugations and noun and pronoun declensions, all designed for
+extensive verb conjugations and noun and pronoun

-extracts from the Anglo-Saxon Gospels.
+pages of extracts from the Anglo-Saxon Gospels.

 Paperback ~ 95 pp. ~ $19.95

-with 20% discount, $15.96
+with 20%

 |